Site icon Texas Travel Talk

 1. Dark Hour Haunted House – Plano

-I think you’ll scream often – that’s what it said on the website.
+I think you’ll scream often—that’s what the website says.
 Check out Dark Hour Haunted House in Plano.
 It’s going on now!
+Dark Hour Haunted House in Plano, Texas, is the fifth-best haunted house in the country, with 82.9% five-star reviews.

 2. Moeller Road – Electra